Top Resources to Become a Stellar SDR Leader in 2022

 That’s why, as an SDR leader, I always offer as much support and resources as possible to ensure smooth onboarding and provide regular training for our SDRs.

 Yet, I am convinced that any good SDR leader should also use any available means to self-educate and enhance their skills.
-That is why I’ve been building lists of all valuable resources to follow.
+That is why I’ve been building lists of all top resources to follow.
 And I am glad to share them with you, fellow SDR leaders.

 What makes a good SDR leader?